 Single-origin pour-overs in a converted warehouse on SE Grand.
 If you care about the difference between a washed Ethiopian and a natural-process Colombian, this is your spot.

-Portland's cult ice cream with seasonal, locally sourced flavors.
+Portland's cult ice cream with seasonal, locally sourced flavors that push boundaries — honey lavender, pear and blue cheese, bone marrow and smoked cherries.
 Lines are long but move fast.
-The SE Division and NW 23rd locations are the originals.
+SE Division and NW 23rd are the originals.

 Shopping & Local Makers

 Portland-pride apparel designed and printed locally.
 Collaborations with local artists.
-Great for souvenirs that don't feel like tourist souvenirs.
+Great for souvenirs that don't feel like tourist souvenirs — the designs are things locals actually wear.

 A Portland showroom for custom-made sofas, sectionals, and home furnishings.
 Hundreds of fabric options and knowledgeable design consultants who help you build exactly what you want.